City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Erice Castle (also known as Venus Castle) was built by the Normans in the 12th Century using stones from a temple originally built for the Goddess Venus.

-Erice is a perfect romantic stay with its sweeping views over the land and the sea beyond.
-Quite spectacular.
+Erice is a perfect romantic getaway.
+Its sweeping views over the land and the sea beyond are quite spectacular.

 20. Syracuse, Sicily